 When you want to start monitoring and enjoying all the benefits listed above, employ these specific tips:

 Before you can start monitoring your campaign, you need to know exactly what you’re looking for.
 You need to establish measurable factors that are tangible and real.
-Consider things like sales, product-specific profits, and campaign sign ups (i.e., newsletters, eBooks, etc.).
+Consider things like sales, product-specific profits, and campaign sign-ups (i.e., newsletters, eBooks, etc.).
 These parameters are essential because they provide objective feedback.
-You are not looking at a subjective review based upon a person's individualized opinion.
+You are not looking at a subjective review based on a person's individualized opinion.

 Knowing where your leads come from will help you determine what area or marketing channel you need to focus more on.
 You can do this by including a "How did you hear about us?" field on contact forms or having your sales team ask this when on the phone with new prospects.